How about this great headline here in the Los Angeles Times?

 You want to come up to a compromise financially in a financial negotiation where everybody gets most of what they want, realizing not everybody can get exactly what they want.

-Although, in certain financial situations, somebody's going to get exactly what they want.
+Although, in certain financial situations, somebody is going to get exactly what they want.

 It's a game.

-Things that you are willing to give up, you really don't care that much about, but they show that you are willing to uh negotiate to give to compromise.
+Things that you are willing to give up, you really don't care that much about, but they show that you are willing to negotiate, to give, to compromise.

-So, yeah, I mean, in a in the whole game process, you have some throwaways in there.
+So, yeah, I mean, in the whole game process, you have some throwaways in there.

-But when it comes to core principle, like we're talking about here in politics, saving the country moving forward.
+But when it comes to core principle, like we're talking about here in politics saving the country, moving forward you know compromise on that.

 There's no half freedom, there's no half tyranny.